 Around the clock, intelligent virtual assistants collect customer information and reasons for the call and manage customer issues without the need for a live agent.
 For complex cases, this information is automatically prepared for the live agent, to optimize servicing customers with a personal touch.

-You can use NVIDIA Riva speech AI building blocks to create intelligent virtual assistant applications.
+You can use NVIDIA Riva speech and translation AI building blocks to create intelligent virtual assistant applications.
 To reduce development time, you can leverage the NVIDIA contact center intelligent virtual assistants workflow with integrated Riva skills.

 This NVIDIA AI solution workflow provides a reference for you to get started without preparation, helping you achieve the desired AI outcome more quickly.